kruftt/obsidian-metaview/README.md

 #### Roadmap

 - [x] Complete data backend for the plugin.
-- [ ] Complete prop interface elements.
+- [x] Complete basic interface elements.
+- [ ] Testing and refinement.
 - [ ] Add initial version to Obsidian plugin store.

 #### Future

+- Additional functionality
-- Add in-editor panel (in addition to the current sidebar)
+- Add in-editor panel (in addition to the current sidebar).
 - Ability to use templates' bodies in notes using a code block processor.